PhD, University of Toronto

-- Patents: Translational regulation, in-vitro evolution, peptide display technologies and optical microscopy
+- Patents: Translational regulation, in-vitro evolution and peptide display technologies

-Dr. David Andrews is director of, and senior scientist in Biological Sciences at Sunnybrook Research Institute (SRI) and a Tier 1 Canada Research Chair.
-His research comprises, the molecular mechanisms by which Bcl-2 family proteins regulate apoptosis, the assembly of proteins into the endoplasmic reticulum membrane, high-content screening and development of new microscopes for fluorescence lifetime imaging microscopy (FLIM) and hyperspectral imaging.
-Dr. Andrews uses fluorescence spectroscopy and fluorescence spectroscopic microscopy to study interactions between proteins in membranes using purified proteins, and in live cells.
-He has established a facility for image-based high-content cellular analysis at SRI that includes the most sophisticated FLIM instruments available in the world.
-His lab has discovered small molecules that have application to cancer and regenerative medicine.
+Dr. David Andrews is Director of and Senior Scientist in Biological Sciences at Sunnybrook Research Institute (SRI).
+He holds a Tier 1 Canada Research Chair in Membrane Biogenesis.
+His research comprises, the molecular mechanisms by which Bcl-2 family proteins regulate apoptosis, early stage drug discovery, high-content screening and development of new microscopes for fluorescence lifetime imaging microscopy (FLIM) and hyperspectral imaging.
+Dr. Andrews’ lab uses fluorescence spectroscopy and fluorescence spectroscopic microscopy to study interactions between proteins in membranes using purified proteins, and in live cells.
+To study cancer, they use primary patient cells grown as 3D organoids for drug screening.
+At SRI, he has established a facility for image-based high-content cellular analysis that includes instrumentation for automated imaging and analysis of cells in monolayer and 3D cultures, genome scale gene knockdown and screening of libraries of small molecules.
+In early stage drug discovery research, his lab has identified and characterized small molecules that have applications to cancer and regenerative medicine.

-Dr. Andrews has collaborated with a number of pharmaceutical companies including Abbott, ABBVIE, Eli Lilly, Genentech, and others and is a member of scientific advisory boards including at the Max Plank Institute.
-He is developing a new generation automated high-speed hyperspectral FLIM confocal and new software for automated analysis of fluorescence micrographs of cells.
-Automated microscopy and machine learning tools are being applied to develop new personalized medicine approaches for diseases such as chronic lymphocytic leukemia, and to study protein binding to membranes.
-The imaging research done in Dr. David Andrews’ lab recently culminated in the establishment of a new, $9-million image-based screening facility at Sunnybrook Research Institute.
+Dr. Andrews is active in the public and private sector.
+He is a member of several editorial boards, including BMC Molecular and Cell Biology and Cell Death and Differentiation.
+His lab has collaborated with a number of pharmaceutical companies including Abbott, ABBVIE, Celgene, Eli Lilly, Genentech, Johnson and Johnson, and Novartis.
+Dr. Andrews is developing a new generation of automated high-speed hyperspectral FLIM confocal and new AI driven software for automated analysis of fluorescence micrographs of cells.
+FLIM is used to measure protein-protein interactions in live cells.
+Automated microscopy and machine learning tools are being applied to develop new personalized medicine approaches for diseases including chronic lymphocytic leukemia, ovarian cancer and breast cancer.

 Regulation of apoptosis by Bcl-2 family proteins.

 The Bcl-2 family proteins primarily responsible for drug responses (and the lack thereof) include: i) the anti-apoptotic proteins: Bcl-2, Bcl-XL and Mcl-1, ii) the pro-apoptotic executioner proteins Bax and Bak and iii) the pro-apoptotic regulator BH3-proteins Bid, Bim, Bad, Bik, Puma and Noxa.
 Our “embedded together” model for how Bcl-2 family proteins regulate mitochondrial permeabilization (MOMP) dominates the field.
 It shifted attention from unidirectional interactions to dynamic equilibria involving conformational changes induced by binding to membranes.
 It also introduced the concept of mutual sequestration to explain the biological outcomes resulting from Bcl-2 family protein interactions.
 Our model has been tested and validated by many independent labs using different experimental strategies.
 Our 2008 paper in Cell resolved a major controversy by showing that tBid binds to and activates Bax only after both proteins bind membranes.
 In 2012 in Mol.
 Cell we reported confirmation of many of the predicted interactions in live cells using FLIM FRET and quantified several important differences in live cells compared to previous in vitro data.
-We also provided evidence for an additional binding interaction between Bim and Bcl-XL that we have now identified and characterized in vitro and in live cells.
+In 2020 we showed that the protein-protein interactions between Bcl-XL molecules bound to Bcl-2 family proteins result in allosteric regulation of cell death.
+We also identified new binding interactions between Bim and Bcl-XL and between Bim and Bax that we characterized in vitro and in live cells.

 Chemical biology of Bcl-2 family proteins and drug responses in cells.

-To provide the impetus for translation of our results to benefit patients we are identifying small molecule inhibitors of pro- and anti-apoptotic proteins.
-These probes permit us demonstrate to pharmaceutical companies that the targets we identify are pharmaceutically tractable.
-Using high throughput screening we identified small molecules that target protein-protein interaction sites for Bcl-2 family proteins thereby providing validation directly relevant to pharma.
+To provide the impetus for translation of our results to benefit patients, we are identifying small molecule inhibitors of pro- and anti-apoptotic proteins.
+These probes permit us to demonstrate to pharmaceutical companies that the targets we identify are pharmaceutically tractable.
+Using high throughput screening, we identified small molecules that target protein-protein interaction sites for Bcl-2 family proteins, thereby providing validation directly relevant to pharma.
 One class of molecules is currently being assessed for full drug development.
-In preclinical experiments these molecules selectively kill human and murine derived tumours in mice.
-We are also using high content screening techniques and primary cell cultures of patient cells to identify small molecules targeting Bcl-2 family proteins that elicit apoptosis selectively in leukemia cells of individual patients for personalized medicine applications.
-In contrast, small molecule inhibitors of pro-apoptotic Bcl-2 family proteins inhibit apoptosis and are being developed for cell based therapies and for treating degenerative diseases.
-For cell based therapies our goal is to improve the survival of precious cells during implantation.
-For degenerative diseases, such as macular degeneration, preventing cell death over the long term is key.
+In preclinical experiments, these molecules selectively kill human and murine derived tumours in mice.
+We are also using high content screening techniques and primary cell cultures of patient cells to identify small molecules targeting Bcl-2 family proteins that elicit apoptosis selectively in cancer cells of individual patients for personalized medicine applications.
+In contrast, small molecule inhibitors of pro-apoptotic Bcl-2 family proteins inhibit cell death and are being developed for cell based therapies and for treating degenerative diseases.
+For cell based therapies, our goal is to improve the survival of precious cells during implantation.
+For degenerative diseases, such as ALS, preventing cell death over the long term is key.